apache/pekko-connectors-samples/pekko-connectors-sample-jms/docs/src/main/paradox/to-http-get.md

 - listens to the JMS queue "test" receiving `String`s (1),
 - converts incoming data to `org.apache.pekko.util.ByteString` (2),
 - puts the received text into an `HttpRequest` (3),
-- sends the created request via Akka Http (4),
+- sends the created request via Pekko Http (4),
 - prints the `HttpResponse` to standard out (5).

 Scala